paulv200/dbpdoclass/README.md

-# phppdodbclass
+# PHP pdo dbclass

-This is a simple db pdo class which also logs errors.
+This is a simple PHP db pdo class which also logs errors.
 It is able to do SELECT, UPDATE, INSERT and DELETE statements with parameters entered into an arrray.

 ## Database configuration file.